- Home

 Photo: Patrick Pollmeier / HSBI

-Would you like to come to HSBI from abroad and teach and conduct research?
+Would you like to come to HSBI from abroad to teach and conduct research?
 We at the Welcome Center look forward to welcoming you here and will be pleased to advise you on all questions regarding the organisation of your stay!
-Our aim is to provide the necessary information and documents to help you help yourself.

 PostDoc Nonsikelelo Sheron Mpofu about her experiences as a guest researcher at HSBI